EliaKobayashi/unit_1-2021/README.md

 if goal <= -1:
     dp("GAME OVER.
 Your team lost the Champions league \n")
 else:
+    # Simulating the other matches of the round of 16
     if first_team not in first_match:
         q_first_match =(random.choice(first_match))
         # dp(f"{q_first_match} won! \n")